strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 </Tabs>

-When the plugin is installed, starting your application generates your API documentation.
+Once the plugin is installed, starting the application generates the API documentation.

+## Swagger UI

+The documentation plugin visualizes your API using [Swagger UI](https://swagger.io/tools/swagger-ui/).
+To access the UI, select Documentation from the plugins menu and then click “Open Documentation”.
+Using Swagger UI you can view all of the endpoints available on your API and trigger API calls.

+### Authenticated requests

+Strapi is secured by default, which means that most of your end-points require the user to be authorized.
+If the action has not been set to public in users and permission then you must provide your JWT.
+To do this, click the “Authorize” button and paste your JWT.

 ## Administration panel